otelo2/Yet-Another-Flappy-Bird/README.txt

 maximum score that you can, with no real end to the game.

-Floppy Astronaut follows this idea; you are an astronaut stranded in an alien world and need to avoid the aliens while you are looking for -----XXXXEND CONDITION HEREXXXX---------
+Floppy Astronaut follows this idea; you are an astronaut stranded in an alien world and need to avoid the aliens while you are looking for a really cute marshmallow.
+The aliens have tentacles that they use to try to catch you.

 State Machine:
                  ┌────────┐